docker/docs/engine/userguide/networking/default_network/container-communication.md

 mentioned in the previous section because of its effect upon name services.
-If the Docker daemon is running with both `--icc=false` and `--iptables=true` then, when it sees `docker run` invoked with the `--link=` option, the Docker server will insert a pair of `iptables` `ACCEPT` rules so that the new container can connect to the ports exposed by the other container -- the ports that it mentioned in the `EXPOSE` lines of its `Dockerfile`.
+If the Docker daemon is running with both `--icc=false` and `--iptables=true` then, when it sees `docker run` invoked with the `--link=` option, the Docker server inserts a pair of `iptables` `ACCEPT` rules so that the new container can connect to the ports exposed by the other container -- the ports that it mentioned in the `EXPOSE` lines of its `Dockerfile`.

 > **Note**: The value `CONTAINER_NAME` in `--link=` must either be an auto-assigned Docker name like `stupefied_pare` or the name you assigned with `--name=` when you ran `docker run`.
-It cannot be a hostname, which Docker will not recognize in the context of the `--link=` option.
+It cannot be a hostname, which Docker does not recognize in the context of the `--link=` option.

 You can run the `iptables` command on your Docker host to see whether the `FORWARD` chain has a default policy of `ACCEPT` or `DROP`: